approvals/ApprovalTests.Python/docs/Contribute.md

 **You can leave at any time** - and people do.<!-- endInclude -->

 ### Startup Checklist
+  1. change screen resolution to 1900X1080
+       *note*: Preferences -> display (requires only 1 person is connected)
   1. Start mob timer
   1. Run all tests
   1. review pending changes

 ### Anydesk